Uniform non-autonomous basins of attraction: A Computation in C2

 where $\delta\neq 0$ and $P$ is a polynomial in one variable of degree at least $2$), is said to satisfy the \emph{uniform filtration and bound condition} if \begin{enumerate}[leftmargin=14pt] \item[(i)] $\seq{\h}$ admits a uniform filtration radius $R_{\seq{\h}}>1$ (sufficiently large) such that for every $R>R_{\seq{\h}}$ \begin{itemize} \item[(a)] $\displaystyle \overline{\h_n(V_R^+)} \subset V_R^+ \text{ and } \overline{\h_n^{-1}(V_R^-}) \subset V_R^-.$ \item[(b)]there exists a sequence positive real numbers $\seq{R}$ diverging to infinity, with $R_0=R$, satisfying $\displaystyle V_{R_n} \cap \h(n)(V_R^+)=\emptyset \text{ and }V_{R_n} \cap \h(n)^{-1}(V_R^-)=\emptyset.$ \item[(c)] there exist uniform positive constants $0<\me<1<\Me$ such that

 and

 where $d_n$ is the degree of $\h_n.$ \end{itemize} \item[(ii)] For every $R\ge R_{\seq{\h}}$, there exists a uniform constant $B_R=\max\{\norm{\h_n(z)}: z\in V_R\} < \infty.$ \end{enumerate}

-The following result from \cite{B:semigroup} will be used. \begin{cor} Let $\{\h_n\}$ be a sequence of H\'{e}non maps of form (\ref{e:hm}) satisfying the uniform filtration and bound condition and is uniformly attracting on a neighbourhood of origin, i.e., satisfying (\ref{e:ub}).
-Then the basin of attraction of the sequence $\{\h_n\}$ at the origin is biholomorphic to $\C^2$. \end{cor}
+Now Corollary 7.4 in \cite{B:semigroup} is the following \begin{result} Let $\{\h_n\}$ be a sequence of H\'{e}non maps of form (\ref{e:hm}) satisfying the uniform filtration and bound condition and is uniformly attracting on a neighbourhood of origin, i.e., satisfying (\ref{e:ub}).
+Then the basin of attraction of the sequence $\{\h_n\}$ at the origin is biholomorphic to $\C^2$. \end{result} \begin{rem} The above is stated as a corollary to Theorem 1.1 in \cite{B:semigroup} in light of Remarks 6.8 and 6.9 mentioned therein and hence we will not prove it here.
+However the class of weak shift-like maps and perturbed weak shift-like maps in $\C^k, k \ge 3$, that are introduced in Section \ref{s:3} below, coincides with the class of H\'{e}non maps in $\C^2$ when the number of variables is restricted to two.
+With this observation, that will become evident in Section \ref{s:3}, Proposition \ref{p:na p-weak-shift basin} in Section \ref{s:4} is a generalization of Result \ref{c:BC} to higher dimensions and the proof works for $k=2$ as well.
+Also note Remark \ref{r:Henon} in this context. \end{rem} \begin{proof}[Proof of Theorem \ref{t:main result} in $\C^2$]Note that